zengxingfu/csv2heatmap/README.md

 Quick example.

-First, Clone or download this repository:
+First, clone or download this repository:

 ```bash
 git clone https://github.com/zengxingfu/csv2heatmap.git
 cd csv2heatmap
 ```

-Then, Copy all `csv` files to the `/data` directory:
+Then, copy all `csv` files to the `/data` directory:

 ⚠️The header of the csv file needs to be defined like this: `longitude,latitude,play_count_poi`.